Are you unhappy in your job?

 How I started to change course

-When I was working in the law firm, I (mostly) enjoyed the work I did and I liked and respected my colleagues.
+When I was working in the law firm, I often enjoyed the work I did and I liked and respected my colleagues.
 But I knew it didn’t fulfil me to my core and that it never would.

 Confusingly, I didn’t know what would fulfil me, and I was not in a financial position to leave.
 I wasn’t ready.
 I had more to learn.
 I was scared of the unknown.